Affiliated Departments & Programs

-This is the second half of a yearlong course for students who are beginning the study of German or who have had only minimal exposure to the language.
+This is the second half of a yearlong course for students who are beginning the study of German or have had only minimal exposure to the language.
 As in the first semester, the work includes practice of the German language in all four modalities — reading, writing, speaking and listening — in class, in scheduled review sessions with an apprentice teacher and using an online workbook.
-There will be more advanced practice in the use of the spoken and written language.
-We will develop reading skills through a variety of fictional and cultural texts, including a short book we will read in its entirety.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
-At the end of the semester, the student will read their first book of fiction in German.
-Prerequisite: GERM 111Y or placement or permission of instructor.
+There is more advanced practice in the use of the spoken and written language.
+We develop reading skills through a variety of fictional and cultural texts, including a short book we read in its entirety.
+This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
+At the end of the semester, students read their first book of fiction in German.
+Prerequisite: GERM 111Y or placement, or permission of instructor.
 Offered every spring.

-This first-semester middle-level course is designed to develop German reading, writing, and speaking skills beyond GERM 111Y–112Y.
-We will use a grammar text for reviewing and expanding upon aspects of German grammar from the first year.
-We will apply this review as we read a young adult novel in German "Tschick" by Wolfgang Herrndorf and other short literary and journalistic texts, as we gain a basic understanding of films in the original German, and as we converse in German with a partner or in groups.
-These texts and films will serve as a point of departure for short compositions as well.
+This first-semester middle-level course is designed to develop German reading, writing and speaking skills beyond GERM 111Y-112Y.
+We use a grammar text for reviewing and expanding upon aspects of German grammar from the first year.
+We apply this review as we read "Tshick," a young adult novel in German by Wolfgang Herrndorf, and other short literary and journalistic texts; as we gain a basic understanding of films in the original German; and as we converse in German with a partner or in groups.
+These texts and films serve as a point of departure for short compositions as well.
 Keeping a diary in German also is an integral component of the course.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
-Students enrolled in this course will be automatically added to GERM 214Y for the spring semester.
-Prerequisite: GERM 111Y–112Y or equivalent.
+This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
+Students enrolled in this course are automatically added to GERM 214Y for the spring semester.
+Prerequisite: GERM 111Y-112Y or equivalent.
 Offered every fall.

 This second-semester middle-level course is designed to develop German reading, writing and speaking skills beyond GERM 111Y-112Y.
-We will use a grammar text for reviewing and expanding upon aspects of German grammar from the first year.
-We will apply this review as we read short literary and journalistic texts, as we gain a basic understanding of films in the original German, and as we converse in German with a partner or in groups.
-These texts and films will serve as a point of departure for short compositions as well.
+We use a grammar text for reviewing and expanding upon aspects of German grammar from the first year.
+We apply this review as we read short literary and journalistic texts, as we gain a basic understanding of films in the original German, and as we converse in German with a partner or in groups.
+These texts and films serve as a point of departure for short compositions as well.
 Keeping a diary in German also is an integral component of the course.
-Studying the novel "Der Richter und sein Henker" by Swiss author Friedrich Dürrenmatt will be a special component of GERM 214Y.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
+Studying the novel "Der Richter und sein Henker" by Swiss author Friedrich Dürrenmatt is a special component of GERM 214Y.
+This course includes required practice sessions with a teaching assistant, which will be scheduled at the beginning of the semester.
 Prerequisite: GERM 213Y or equivalent.
 Offered every spring.

-In this course, we will explore a wide array of topics in contemporary German culture to provide advanced students with the opportunity to strengthen their abilities to write, read and speak German.
+In this course, we explore a wide array of topics in contemporary German culture to provide advanced students with the opportunity to strengthen their abilities to write, read and speak German.
 Topics may include the impact of reunification on contemporary Germany, religious life and popular music.
-The students will read excerpts from two German books on German culture and identity: "Typisch Deutsch: Wie deutsch sind die Deutschen?" by Herman Bausinger and "Die deutsche Seele" by Thea Dorn and Richard Wagner.
-We will explore the topics of migration and citizenship, as well.
-Students will develop fluency in German to perform linguistically and culturally appropriate tasks.
-The composition component will seek to improve the ability to write clearly and coherently in German.
-To foster these goals, the course also will provide a review of advanced grammatical structures.
+Students read excerpts from two German books on German culture and identity: "Typisch Deutsch: Wie deutsch sind die Deutschen?" by Herman Bausinger and "Die deutsche Seele" by Thea Dorn and Richard Wagner.
+We explore the topics of migration and citizenship, as well.
+Students develop fluency in German to perform linguistically and culturally appropriate tasks.
+The composition component seeks to improve the ability to write clearly and coherently in German.
+To foster these goals, the course also provides a review of advanced grammatical structures.
 This course can be repeated for credit up to 1.0 unit.
-Prerequisite: GERM 213Y–214Y or equivalent.
+Prerequisite: GERM 213Y-214Y or equivalent.
 Offered every fall semester.

 This course is designed as an introduction to the study of German literature and culture beginning with the earliest writings by the Germanic tribes in the early Middle Ages and going through 1900.
-Students will gain a greater understanding of German literary history and of related social and philosophical trends.
+Students gain a greater understanding of German literary history and related social and philosophical trends.
 Other central goals include practice in the close reading of texts and acquiring a basic German vocabulary to do so.
-We will read samples from various genres — drama, prose, and lyric poetry.
+We read samples from various genres — drama, prose and lyric poetry.
 Authors and works to be studied may include the "Hildebrandslied," Walther von der Vogelweide, Martin Luther, Immanuel Kant, Ludwig Tieck, Georg Büchner (including Werner Herzog's film rendition of Büchner's "Woyzeck"), Karl Marx, Louise Otto-Peters, Gerhard Hauptmann, Karl May and others.
+GERM 321 is recommended.
 Prerequisite: GERM 213Y–214Y or equivalent.
-GERM 321 is recommended.

-Taking the concept of borders and border crossing as a central theme, we will consider how German-speaking countries have long been nodes of cultural transit and migratory exchange.
-The course will furthermore explore how migration challenges the borders drawn between nation states, and also blurs the boundaries of identity, language, religion, and culture.
-We will examine the topic from a variety of perspectives, studying the history, politics, rhetoric, and culture of immigration in Germany.
+Taking the concept of borders and border crossing as a central theme, we consider how German-speaking countries have long been nodes of cultural transit and migratory exchange.
+The course further explores how migration challenges the borders drawn between nation-states and blurs the boundaries of identity, language, religion and culture.
+We examine the topic from a variety of perspectives, studying the history, politics, rhetoric and culture of immigration in Germany.
 The cultural aspect of the course will include literary and cinematic expressions of migration and immigrant communities.
-Of particular interest for this course is the influx of refugees to Europe and to Germany during the years 2014-15, as well as the political changes that have come to Germany since then.
-Germany took on an outside role in responding to the refugee situation in the Middle East, accepting around one million refugees and asylum seekers.
-Though admirable in scope and aspiration, the events sparked an intense debate about the country’s ability to absorb and integrate such a large number of immigrants, fueling the rise of right wing parties such as the “Alternative for Germany” and xenophobic groups such as Pegida.
-We will contextualize these contemporary debates about the refugee crisis within long-standing discussions of migration and German identity.
+Of particular interest for this course is the influx of refugees to Europe and Germany during the years 2014-15, as well as the political changes that have come to Germany since then.
+Germany took on an outside role in responding to the refugee situation in the Middle East, accepting around 1 million refugees and asylum seekers.
+Though admirable in scope and aspiration, the events sparked an intense debate about the country’s ability to absorb and integrate such a large number of immigrants, fueling the rise of right-wing parties such as the “Alternative for Germany” and xenophobic groups such as Pegida.
+We contextualize these contemporary debates about the refugee crisis within longstanding discussions of migration and German identity.
 This advanced-level course taught in German may count toward all three major tracks in MLL.
 Prerequisite: GERM 325 or above or permission of instructor.
-Generally offered every two-three years.
+Generally offered every two to three years.

 This course presents an interdisciplinary inquiry into the destruction of European Jewry during World War II.
 How was it that in the 20th century, in the midst of civilized Europe, a policy of genocide was formulated and systematically implemented?
 We will examine the Holocaust within the contexts of modern European history, Nazi ideology and practice, the Jewish experience in Europe, the history of anti-Semitism and the psychology of human behavior.
 Data will be drawn from films, literature, art, memoirs, theology and historical investigations.
 An ongoing concern of the course will be the significance of the Holocaust in political discourse and in our own thinking as individuals.
 When a faculty member from religious studies, modern languages and literatures (German) or history is teaching the course, it counts toward the history, German or religious studies majors.